- Robot not docked correctly on the base

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Robot not docked correctly on base
+- Robot not docked correctly on the base

-- Debris clog in robot evacuation port
+- Debris clog in the robot's evacuation port

 - Base suction motor failed